-- Unmarked steps and raised platforms at the beginning or end of the jetway that cause travelers to make a misstep or trip when the belt reaches the platform.
+- Unmarked steps and raised platforms at the beginning and end of the jetway that cause travelers to make a misstep or trip when the belt reaches the platform.

 - The mechanical malfunction of the jetway while it is in use, which can cause injury to those occupying the jetway at the time of failure.

-If you are injured while travelling on a jetway, you should not hesitate to report the incident to airport staff.
-This is for the safety of others who may encounter the same hazard as well as to establish a report of what happened, where it occurred and what may have caused the accident.
+If you are injured while traveling on a jetway, you should not hesitate to report the incident to airport staff.
+Reporting the problem is crucial for the safety of others who may encounter the same hazard as well as to establish a report of what happened, where it occurred and what may have caused the accident.

-Determining Liability When a Person is Injured on an Aircraft Jetway
+Determining Liability When a Person essential on an Aircraft Jetway

 It can be a daunting task to determine who may be liable for injuries caused by airport jetways because each jetway may be managed or owned by a different party.
-Contrary to common belief, the airport itself may not own or be responsible for servicing the jetway you were injured on.
+Contrary to common belief, the airport itself may not own or be responsible for servicing the jetway where your injuries occurred.
 Recording the exact location of the jetway quickly following an accident is important for this reason.